the-events-calendar/tribe-common/readme.txt

 = [4.6.3] TBD =

+* Fix - Added some more specification to our jquery-ui-datepicker CSS to limit conflicts with other plugins and themes [90577]
 * Tweak - Obfuscated the API key for the google_maps_js_api_key field in the "System Information" screen [89795]
 * Tweak - Updated the list of countries used in the country dropdown [75769]